rojorojo/blockbomb/blockbomb/Features/Multiplayer/README.md

   - Consistent theming with existing UI patterns
 - ✅ **ContentView Integration**: Multiplayer button added to main interface
 - ✅ **Navigation**: Proper sheet-based navigation for multiplayer features
-- ⏳ **MultiplayerGameView**: Game interface adaptation (Phase 2.2 - not started)
+- ✅ **MultiplayerGameView**: Complete game interface adaptation (Phase 2.2 - complete)
+  - Player and opponent score display with proper positioning
+  - Turn indicator with visual status and waiting states
+  - End game functionality with confirmation dialogs
+  - Real-time opponent score updates and game state synchronization
+  - Visual feedback for turn submission with loading overlays
+  - Full accessibility support with turn and score announcements
+  - Integration with GameScene and piece placement systems
+  - Consistent UI patterns and theming throughout

-All three core multiplayer components are now complete and ready to serve as the foundation for the multiplayer UI and game logic components outlined in the Play with Friends implementation plan.
+All core multiplayer components are now complete and ready to serve as the foundation for the full multiplayer experience outlined in the Play with Friends implementation plan.